 We should examine this laboratory-confirmed study done on an intoxicated cat.
 A six-year-old Persian was brought to the vet after becoming aggressive.
 The cat was subsequently hospitalized and closely monitored for 14 days.
 During the examination, the cat would alternate between agitation and apathy for several minutes at a time.

 It was found out shortly after that the feline had been exposed to second-hand smoke after the pet owners had used marijuana around it.
 A toxicology test revealed that the cat had THC in its system.
-The cat was returned to its owners with a warning to never expose the cat to marijuana smoke again.
+The cat was returned to its owners with a warning to never expose the cat to second-hand smoke again.

 Felines can become intoxicated from cannabis by inhaling second-hand smoke, eating edibles (cookies, candies, chocolate), or ingesting marijuana in any form.
 This will often happen when cats get curious and start digging in your drawers or backpack.